replugged-org/theme-template/README.md

 ## Distribution

-For plugin distribution, Replugged uses bundled `.asar` files.
-Bundled plugins can be installed to the same plugin folder as listed above.
+For theme distribution, Replugged uses bundled `.asar` files.
+Bundled themes can be installed to the same theme folder as listed above.

 This repository includes a GitHub workflow to compile and publish a release with the asar file.
 To trigger it, create a tag with the version number preceded by a `v` (e.g. `v1.0.0`) and push it to